dami2106/minihack-project/README.md

 # Project: MiniHack The Planet
-## Code done by Damion, Michaela, Gavin
+## Project done by Damion, Michaela, Gavin

+All the code is located in the `Code` folder.
+Please set that as your working directory before proceeding.

 ### How to run the code:
 There are 2 agents implemented, and several helper files that setup the environments for any testing or evaluation.